Intro

 - The journey may be by land or water, at home or abroad, but must present a definite test of endurance and be calculated to bring out qualities of self-reliance, initiative, determination and leadership.

-- A log of the expedition (preferably with digital photos) must be submitted R.S.L. and the Traditional Scouting web site.
+- A log of the expedition (preferably with digital photos) must be submitted to the R.S.L.

 The Scoutcraft Star